csesoc/constitution/CONSTITUTION.rst

 Resolution of disputes
 ----------------------

-    DISCUSS WITH ARC LEGAL -> DO I NEED TO SAY 1 or 4 or 5

 #.
 The society shall publicly maintain a Grievance Resolution Policy and Procedure.

    #.
 This Policy and Procedure shall initially be the Grievance Resolution Policy and Procedure of the Unincorporated Association which incorporates under this constitution.
    #.
 This Policy and Procedure may be modified by a vote of the Executive.

 #.
 A dispute between a member and another member (in their capacity as members) of the association shall be referred to the CSESoc Grievance officer; who shall act in accordance with the Grievance Resolution Policy and Procedure.
 #.
-A dispute between a member or members and CSESoc, is to be referred to a Community Justice Centre for mediation under the Community Justice Centres Act 1983.
+A dispute between a member or members and CSESoc, is to be referred to Arc for mediation.
+Arc shall be the final arbiter of any decision between CSESoc and members.
-#.
-If a dispute is not resolved by mediation within 3 months of the referral to a Community Justice Centre, the dispute is to be referred to arbitration.
-#.
-The Commercial Arbitration Act 2010 applies to a dispute referred to arbitration.

 Impeachment of members
 ----------------------